 Breach is possibly one of the most complex agents in the game, so bear that in mind when playing as him.
 His abilities can often take their toll on teammates and prompt arguments if used incorrectly.
 Without proper coordination, there’s a whole host of things that can happen as a direct result of Breach’s abilities.

-In the most recent patch, Breach received a huge buff, one which gave him more damage, more canisters, shorter reload time, and the ability to permanently descope players.
+In this patch, Breach received a huge buff, one which gave him more damage, more canisters, shorter reload time, and the ability to permanently descope players.
 Riot Games even added in the patch notes that “these are not all the potential Breach changes we want to do,” perhaps understanding that the patch would make him far too overpowered.
-As it stands, his difficulty to get to grips with stops him being an automatic pick, but after this buff, expect most high level teams to use Breach frequently.
+As it stands, his difficulty to get to grips with stops him being an automatic pick, but after this buff, expect most high level teams to use Breach frequently – especially on Split.

 If you like your Overwatch, then you probably already know Omen’s abilities quite well.
 The agent, which is suspiciously like Blizzard’s Reaper, has teleportation abilities.
 He can be everywhere and anywhere and if played right, can be a deadly agent against a well organised team.